Economy of Armenia: Value-added tax

-Over half of the tax revenues in the January–August 2008 time period were generated from value-added taxes (VAT) of 20%.
+Over half of the tax revenues in January–August 2008 were generated from value-added taxes (VAT) of 20%.
 By comparison, corporate profit tax generated less than 16 percent of the revenues.
 This suggests that tax collection in Armenia is improving at the expense of ordinary citizens, rather than wealthy citizens (who have been the main beneficiaries of Armenia's double-digit economic growth in recent years).

 VAT (Value Added Tax): In Armenia, VAT-paying individuals subtract the VAT paid on their inputs from the VAT levied on their sales and account to the tax authorities for the difference.
 The standard rate of VAT on domestic sales of goods and services, as well as imports importation, is 20%.
 Exports of products and services are not taxed.